IONA 11

 Overall, the day marked an exceptional chapter for the St Columba’s girls.
 Beyond the victories and challenges, it served as a platform for trying something new and having an abundance of fun.

-Congratulations to Ruby Nguyen for winning the CGSAV Player of the Match for the Junior Team C Volleyball grand final match.
+Congratulations to Ruby N for winning the CGSAV Player of the Match for the Junior Team C Volleyball grand final match.

 Kick Arts